bretglun/SpinSight/MRIsimulator/README.md

 MRI simulator
 ===
-To run the simulator locally:
+Run the simulator locally
+---
 `panel serve app.py`

+This deploys the app at http://localhost:5006/app

+Deploy the simulator on a network
+---
+`panel serve app.py --port 80 --allow-websocket-origin=`*IP-number*`:80`

+This allows network users to run the app by simply entering the server computers *IP-number* in their browser.

-To deploy files on Google App Engine:
+Deploy on Google App Engine:
+---
 `gcloud app deploy --stop-previous-version`

 This publishes the app on https://mrisimulator.ey.r.appspot.com